 Effective Date 7/1/2021

-This Notice describes how Nest Collaborative, Inc. d/b/a Nest Collaborative (“Nest” “we” “our”) can use and disclose medical and health information about you or your child and how you can get access to this information.
+This Notice describes how Nest Collaborative Nursing and Lactation Services, P.C. d/b/a Nest Collaborative (“Nest” “we” “our”) can use and disclose medical and health information about you or your child and how you can get access to this information.
 Please review it carefully.
 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) requires us to provide this Notice of Privacy Practices (NPP) to our patients and request acknowledgment of receipt.
 This Notice also applies to minors.
 They enjoy the same privacy protections for their medical information.
 However, because they usually cannot make health care decisions for themselves, a parent or a guardian can make decisions on their behalf.
 Similarly, parents or guardians may also hold all rights listed in this Notice including the right to inspect and copy and the right to amend.